errordeveloper/prom-nodejs-demo/README.md

 We are all set to launch this app and we have picked the best tools.
 We will be seeing millions of visitors.
 The app is very simple right now, but we will add more features next week.
-Right now, we just want to make sure we can run it on Docker, as it's the way to go, and of course we are building it in JS.
+Right now, we just want to make sure we can run it on Kubernetes, as it's the way to go, and of course we are building it in JS.
 We will be deploying dozens of microservices, and will probably add some AI components to personalise the greetings without knowing up-front who the user is.